learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 #  32  calculated as (1*4 + 2*5 + 3*6)
 ```

-So we have the numerator of the formula sorted out.
-Let's finally write a function `covariance()` that will take height and weight lists we created earlier and return the covariance value using the functions we created earlier.
+Now that you have the numerator of the formula sorted out, let's finally write a function `covariance()` that takes the height and weight lists created earlier and returns the covariance value using the functions you created earlier.

 ```python